-[please write your answer on the paper provided & print your name clearly at the top]

-What does "environmental ethics" mean to you?
+[please write your answer on the paper provided & print your name clearly at the top] What does "environmental ethics" mean to you?

-With a short paragraph, in your own words, complete the phrase....
+With a short paragraph, in your own words, complete the phrase, and elaborate in a few sentences....
+"Environmental ethics is concerned with..."

-"Environmental ethics concerns itself with...."